dbernheisel/tiyd-rails-2015-08.github.io/syllabus/index.md

 We will also begin discussing:

-1. Software Estimation
+1. Software estimation
-1. Database and Workflow Diagramming
+1. Database and workflow diagramming

 ### Week 5 - HTML and Rails Views